-- Successful branding allows to charge premium prices for products and services.
-As a result, brand names such as Apple, Armani, or Disney, provide their owners with larger margins.
+- Successful branding allows sellers to charge premium prices for products and services.
+As a result, brand names such as Apple, Armani, or Disney, provide their owners with more substantial margins.

-- When the brand or company image becomes negative, sales and profits may drop precipitously.
-This can occur when branded products result in customer injuries, for instance.
+- When the brand or company has a negative image, negative, sales and profits may drop precipitously.
+The brand can become harmful, for example, when branded products result in customer injuries.
 Recent examples include exploding cell phone batteries, and automobiles with brakes that fail.
 In such cases, unfortunately, brand value means sales losses.

 Intangible Assets Contributions to ROA Are Indirect and Long Term

 Both classes of intangibles (legal and competitive) contribute to "Returns" in ROA.
-For these assets, however, the contribution is almost always long term and indirect.
-That is because Intangible assets contribute value by improving the company's ability to:
+For these assets, however, the contribution is almost always long-term and indirect.
+That is because Intangible assets add value by improving the company's ability to:

 - Compete effectively in the market

 - Charge higher prices and receive higher margins because of brand strength.

 A strategic approachto asset structure takes the view that there is an ideal or optimum asset structure for each company.
 The optimum structure for any firm will reflect the:

 - Company's industry and the nature of its core business

 - The intensity of Competition in the company's markets